erfanshafieeee/Toman_interview_task/README.md

 # Digikala Login Test Automation 🚀

 This project includes automated tests for the Digikala login page using **Robot Framework** and **Selenium**.
-The test cases cover various login scenarios such as logging in with mobile and email.
+The test cases cover various login scenarios such as logging in with mobile and email, and a pay process for ordering products.

 ## 📂 Project Structure